 If you were hurt while performing your job and now you are unable to work and need medical care, you have the right to file a workers’ compensation claim.
 You may be entitled to benefits to cover your medical bills and a portion of your lost income.
 If you are permanently disabled, you may be entitled to a pension or a structured settlement.
 If your claim is denied, you may be able to appeal and get the benefits you deserve.

-The process to file a workers’ compensation claim is often complex.
+The process of filing a workers’ compensation claim is often complex.
 Laws, procedures, and deadlines vary widely from state to state.
 That can make the whole experience feel confusing and overwhelming.
-Having a valid claim be denied can be frustrating and disheartening.
+Having a valid claim denied can be frustrating and disheartening.
 Don’t let your situation put you down.
 Contact a worker compensation lawyer from our firm to get a thorough case evaluation and actionable advice.
 You will understand better where you are and how you can move forward with experts’ help.

 Getting professional assistance from an attorney may make the process smoother.
 Ben Crump Law, PLLC assists people across the United States who suffer serious injuries on the job and helps them seek the workers’ compensation they deserve.